Member and insurer access

 3.3.4.
 The Member must fulfill his professional obligations with integrity, objectivity and moderation.

 3.3.5.
 The Member must avoid all false representation concerning his level of expertise.
 He must, in the exercise of his profession, remain within the limits of his capabilities, his knowledge and means to his disposal; he must, if the case arises, consult or orient his Client to other professional services.

 3.3.6.
 The Member must avoid all reproachable behaviour when obtaining his titles, expertises, attestations of study or diplomas.

 3.3.7.
 The Member must inform his Client of all detrimental damage and unrepairable mistakes that he committed while providing him with professional care, as soon as possible.

 3.3.8.
-The Member must abstain from counselling any stop or modification on the Client’s medication and must, in the interest of this one, respect opinions and advice of other health professionals.
+The Member must abstain from counselling any stop or modification on the Client’s medication and must, in the interest of this one, respect opinions and advice of health professionals.

 3.3.9.
-The Member must abstain from questioning medical diagnoses and/or criticize opinions and advice from health professionals and must, in Client’s interest, respect all other health professionals.
+The Member must abstain from questioning medical diagnoses and/or criticize opinions and advice from health professionals and must, in Client’s interest, respect all health professionals.